 Directors must be diligent in attending to their legal duties.
-This is complied with by being familiar with all aspects of the corporation's operations through attending board meetings and reviewing the minutes of missed board meetings.61 iii) Duty of Obedience
+This is complied with by being familiar with all aspects of the corporation's operations through attending board meetings and reviewing the minutes of missed board meetings.70

 Directors must comply with all applicable legislation and the corporation's governing documents (letters patent, by-laws, etc).
 In this regard, directors must assist in implementing valid corporate decisions.
-Failure to do so could amount to a breach of duty to the corporation.62 A director is also obliged to see that the corporation and its officers and agents obey the general law applicable to the corporation.63
+Failure to do so could amount to a breach of duty to the corporation.71 A director is also obliged to see that the corporation and its officers and agents obey the general law applicable to the corporation.72

 In this regard, CRA produces numerous administrative publications for registered charities, including publications on topics such as fundraising and how charities can conduct related business.
-While there is no case law directly on point, it is arguable that compliance with such administrative publications would form part of the duty of obedience, since non-compliance with CRA requirements could result in loss of charitable status and the imposition of a 100% revocation tax.64 iv) Duty to Avoid Conflict of Interest
+While there is no case law directly on point, it is arguable that compliance with such administrative publications would form part of the duty of obedience, since non-compliance